 sudo -u www-data php occ files:scan --all

 See the Docs & Guides page for further resources for both home and enterprise users.

-Sometimes, ownCloud can get stuck in a upgrade.
-This is usually due to the process taking too long and encountering a PHP time-out.
+Sometimes, ownCloud can get stuck in an upgrade.
+This is usually due to the process taking too long and running into a PHP time-out.
 Stop the upgrade process this way:

 sudo -u www-data php occ maintenance:mode --off